 It is important to remember that research into the health effects of vaping is still ongoing.
 Researchers might identify additional short- and long-term health concerns relating to vaping in the years to come.

 The situation regarding vaping marijuana has similarities to that of vaping nicotine-based products.
-There is not enough research to form any firm conclusions about the safety of vaping marijuana, and the research that currently exists is polarizing.
+There is not enough research to form any firm conclusions about the safety of vaping marijuana, and the

 A 2017 study looked at a case where a man who had never smoked a cigarette entered the hospital with a severe acute lung injury following years of vaping marijuana.
 However, results remain inconclusive.
 Researchers state that their primary reason for laying the blame on the vaping of marijuana was because they were unable to identify any other plausible cause.